-The MLM climatology of seasonal low-cloud fraction compares favorably with the ISCCP observations.
-This is true for solutions forced with both seasonal and daily varying data, although the latter compare more favorably with the observations.
-This is evident in Figure 6, in which the seasonal climatology produced from the daily runs follows the seasonal climatology from ISCCP more closely than the climatology from the seasonal runs.
+Figure 6 shows the seasonal cycle of low cloud fraction in six subtropical stratocumulus regions.
+The MLM climatology of seasonal low-cloud fraction is comparable to the ISCCP observations and so is the prediction based on LTS using the regression slope from Figure 1.
+This is true for solutions forced with both seasonal and daily varying data, although the seasonal climatology produced from the latter follows the seasonal climatology from ISCCP more closely than the climatology from the former.
 The seasonal climatology of daily runs is deficient in some regions and some seasons, most markedly in the Atlantic, where the Namibian stratocumulus region shows the most pronounced differences between what is modeled and observed.

-The equilibria of the MLM also credibly differentiate the stratocumulus regions from regions where other cloud regimes prevail.
-This is evident on maps of seasonal mean low-cloud fraction, as shown in Figure 7.
+More detail discussion on Namibian region will be found in Appendix.
+In addition, Figure 7 shows the maps of seasonal mean low-cloud fraction.
+The equilibria of the MLM from daily runs tend to overpredict clouds near the equator, e.g. in JJA and SON.
+And moreover in some regions, the clouds from the MLM tend to develop more closer to the coast while ISCCP clouds are more offshore.
+However they credibly differentiate the stratocumulus regions from regions where other cloud regimes prevail.